whizzNauman/Odoo-Functional-Implementation-Training-/README.md

 # Odoo-Functional-Implementation-Training-
-This repository has been created to record the training of Odoo Functional Implementation
+This repository has been created to record the training progress of Odoo Functional Implementation